 Keep all toxic chemicals out of children’s reach in locked cabinets.

 Don’t use toxic cleaning products or pesticides in the house.
-If you must, use them only when children are not around.
+If you must, use them only when children aren't around.
 Open windows when using them.

 Use household heaters and gas stoves safely.
 Learn what to do in case of a gas leak.